Making-Sense-Info/Addict/resources/README.md

 # DDI resources

-Folder to deploy and share DDI resources
+Folder to deploy and share DDI resources.